slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 ---

 Thank you for your interest in our research!
 See below for how you can get involved.
-This information is accurate as of **April 2024**.
+This information is accurate as of **June 2024**.

 If you have additional questions after reading the below and want to get involved, feel free to email me.
 My contact information is [available on my website](https://danielseita.github.io/).
-I encourage you to read [Yonatan Bisk's FAQ](https://yonatanbisk.com/emailing_professors.html) about emailing professors.
+I encourage you to read [Yonatan Bisk's FAQ][2] about emailing professors.
-I will try to respond to emails that are tailored to me.
+I will try to respond to emails that are *tailored* to me.
-I kindly ask that you not send the same generic email to a long list of professors.
+Please do *not* send the same generic mass email to a long list of professors.

 ## PhD Students

 I will take either 0 or 1 new PhD students to start in Fall 2025.

 For PhD applicants: please apply to USC for a PhD program and indicate my name in your application.
 My home department is [computer science](https://www.cs.usc.edu/), though I am open to co-advising students from other departments (and co-advising within computer science).
 You do not need to email me, because I need to see your full application to make a decision (these include confidential letters of recommendation).
 If you email me, I will try to respond if the email is well-tailored.
 I will check all applications which list my name as a potential PhD advisor.
 Please also check out my [advising statement](#advising-statement).

-I recently joined am excited to be starting a new lab.
 I am especially interested in working with students with the following experience, skills, or criteria:

 - who have built, fixed, and engineered robotics hardware.
 - who have implemented robotics or physics simulators.